alexb7217/django-webpack-bootstrap-project-template/README.md

 If you're deploying, add server to ALLOWED_HOSTS, something like:
 `- ALLOWED_HOSTS = [*]`
 `ALLOWED_HOSTS = ['127.0.0.1','your-fqdv.net']`

-#### Adjust Procfile
-If it wasn't set when the project was created, the default Procfile needs to be manually set to your project name:
-`- web: gunicorn {{ project_name }}.wsgi --log-file `
-`+ web: gunicorn django-project-name.wsgi --log-file `

 Do the usual git add / commit stuff after files are changed and ready.